Poulomi Chakravarty, PhD

 I am an Environment and Climate Science Postdoctoral Researcher, with a Ph.D. in Environmental Sciences from the Central University of Jharkhand, India↗.
 I am a DST INSPIRE Fellow↗ sponsored by the Ministry of Science and Technology, Government of India.

 I consider climate education a top priority and firmly believe in inspiring and educating the next generation of climate scientists and environmental leaders.
-Utilising online platforms, I endeavour to raise awareness on the importance of climate science, the environment, and sustainable development (UN SDG↗) for a broader audience.
+With this objective I have founded Global Climate Association, an endeavour to raise awareness on the importance of climate science, the environment, and sustainable development (UN SDG↗) and aid in climate literacy for a broader audience.

 My research has given me the opportunity to explore the intricacies of our planet's complex systems, and I am excited about the possibilities of mitigating the impacts of climate change and creating a more sustainable future through my work.
 Beyond research, I am enthusiastic about organizing local events, participating in social media campaigns, educational non-profits↗, and collaborating with like-minded individuals to promote climate education and awareness.